Responsive Web Page

 Three column layout on wide devices

 Important note: it is not required that all the columns be the same width.
-You can if you want to, but they will naturally be different, and that's not an error.
+You can if you want to, but they might naturally be different, and that's not an error.

 In the reading on mobile and responsive we'll learn how to do this dynamically.
 If you start on this assignment before we get there, you can either read ahead, or add some extra CSS at the end of your file to override the earlier CSS and switch to wide (three-column) layout.
 You can comment that extra CSS out to switch back.
 Later, you'll learn how to do it dynamically.